PCHES-IAMDDI

 - uncertainty

-PCHES-IAMDDI was dedicated to improving the science of integrated assessment by performing cutting-edge research in critical areas of IAM development.
-The program then further integrated that research with model inter-comparison and IAM scenario ensemble construction activities.
-The project has been very closely linked to other climate change research programs in the U.S. and abroad, which kept it responsive to the needs of the IAM community, highly transparent, accessible, and credible.
+PCHES-IAMDDI was dedicated to improving the science of integrated modeling by performing cutting-edge research in critical areas of intergrated model development.
+The program then further integrated that research with model inter-comparison and integrated model scenario ensemble construction activities.
+The project has been very closely linked to other earth system research programs in the U.S. and abroad, which kept it responsive to the needs of the MSD community, highly transparent, accessible, and credible.
 Each research area, as well as the model comparison and ensemble construction work, was broken down to fundamental principals to help set focused priorities for the individual research efforts.

 The first three years of work focused on:

-- advancing progress on selected major scientific challenges in the field of integrated assessment
+- advancing progress on selected major scientific challenges in the field of integrated modeling

 - advancing methods and capabilities for inter-model testing and diagnostics